GShadow5/B12NumbersBeta1/README.md

     Seconds: there are now 48 seconds in a minute

 The number system is such that horizontal ticks on top represent multiples of four, and vertical ticks represent multiples of one.
 Decimal 11 is 2 horizontal ticks, and 3 vertical ticks.
 However, since the project is in an alpha state, I will not go into great detail at this point.

+The calculator input system is now working.
+For an early beta demo see [releases](https://github.com/GShadow5/B12NumbersBeta1/releases)